bkesterbyld/fabulous-oregano/content/pages/index.md

         image_alt: App user profile preview
         content: >
-          Data sets can be replicated for different data consumers, with unique API keys generated down to the field and logic level.
+          Data sets can be replicated for different data consumers, with unique API keys generated down to the field and logic command level.
           Additionally, anybody with access can can login to view, search and manage data through browser views.
         actions:
           - label: Learn More
             url: /features